 Elden Ring will also be taking a different approach to the world itself, with a more open-ended structure rather than the Metroid-inspired maps of past FromSoftware games.
 It will be the studio’s largest game so far.
 You’ll be able to move throughout this world on a horse, which hasn’t been possible in any of the Souls games, Bloodborne, or Sekiro, though Sekiro did feature a boss riding on a horse in its early hours.

 Elden Ring also returns to character customization after removing the feature in Sekiro: Shadows Die Twice.
-With the “role-playing” phrase being used in interviews rather than the “action-adventure” used for Sekiro, you can likely expect more player-choice and ability to craft your own preferred play-style.
+With the “role-playing” phrase being used in interviews rather than the “action-adventure” used for Sekiro, you can likely expect more player choice and the ability to craft your own preferred play style.
 There will be multiple weapons as well as magic abilities to use, and it could offer even more combat variety than the Souls series.

 The challenge Miyazaki games are known for will still be there for Elden Ring in full force.
 Speaking to Xbox Wire, he said that his staff still puts great importance on “the joy the player experiences through overcoming challenges,” and that it should be comparable to the studio’s previous games.